Skip to content

 2020 has been a landslide of a year.
 So much that we had counted upon to be permanent has washed away.
 In the field of developer recruiting, this has meant an erasure of outdated practices, a breaking down of geographical boundaries, and a new-found belief in the adage that skills trump all else.
 Some of these practices were already on their way out, true; but COVID-19 has undeniably hastened their exit.

-As a company which is intricately involved in the global tech recruitment process, it was important for us to know how conversation around hiring tech talent has changed during this year, and what it portends for the upcoming decade.
-It is our mission to measure and organize the world’s technical skill data and with the Developer Recruitment Survey 2020, we bring you crucial insights from your peers which will help you find solid ground in this swiftly-changing landscape.
+As a company that is intricately involved in the global tech recruitment process, it was important for us to know how conversations around hiring tech talent have changed during this year, and what it portends for the upcoming decade.
+It is our mission to measure and organize the world’s technical skill data, and with the Developer Recruitment Survey 2020, we bring you crucial insights from your peers that will help you find solid ground in this swiftly-changing landscape.

 Sachin Gupta